-Building a more ethical culture is no easy task—especially in a highly regulated and constantly changing industry like manufacturing.
+Building a more ethical culture is no easy task, especially in a highly regulated and constantly changing industry like manufacturing.
 In manufacturing, the workforce is often dispersed across offices, remote locations, production floors, and on-the-road.
-This makes the task of educating all team members about doing the right thing challenging.
-But new research shows that there are three key areas of opportunity that, if addressed intentionally, can be crucial stepping stones to inspiring more ethical behavior.
+This makes the task of training all team members—corporate and production workers—about doing the right thing challenging.
+But new research shows that there are three key areas of opportunity that, if addressed intentionally, can be crucial stepping stones to inspiring more ethical behavior and employee engagement.

 LRN’s Benchmark of Ethical Culture report offers unique insight into why ethical culture is critical to organizational success across sectors, explicitly detailing the impact of culture on ethical conduct and business performance.
 This comprehensive research is a multi-year, collaborative effort that surveyed nearly 8,000 employees—from frontline staff to top managers—across 14 countries and 17 industries, including manufacturing.
 Using a proprietary research model called the Ethical Performance Model, the report defines 13 components of ethical culture that, individually and collectively, drive business performance.
 Digging into manufacturing industry performance, we found that three dimensions in particular present an opportunity for manufacturing organizations to enhance their ethical conduct.

-Why does having an ethical company culture matter to manufacturing?
+Why does having an ethical company culture matter to the manufacturing industry?

-3 opportunities to build ethical culture in the manufacturing industry
+3 ways to build ethical culture and employee engagement in manufacturing

 Each industry featured in the report was asked to rate a series of questions about the dimensions of ethical culture on a scale of 1 to 5.
 Of the 13 dimensions measured, three stood out as areas of opportunity for manufacturing organizations in support of building stronger organizational cultures.